How does diabetes affect your teeth?

 - High blood sugar means high growing plaque

 Studies have proven that a high blood sugar level leads to high plaque accumulation on teeth.
 Plaque is a white- coloured substance formed by bacterias and food particles that are stick on your teeth.High plaque leads to tartar formation, even decay.It may also lead to Gingivitis and periodontitis (advanced gum disorders)when your sugar is not under control, Gum disorders start to develop.
 1 in 5 diabetic patients has lost their teeth because of having intense gum disorders.

-- Dry Mouth Uncontrolled diabetic patients have less salivary secretions. they often have dry mouth which is the root cause of decay formation. saliva keeps your mouth clean and protected.
-If you have less saliva, the natural cleansing mechanism of our oral cavity gets hampered and leads to decay,gum diseases and bad odour.
+Uncontrolled diabetic patients have less salivary secretions inside the mouth.
+They often have a dry mouth which is the root cause of decay formation.
+Saliva is a saver that keeps your mouth clean and protected.
+If you have less saliva, the natural cleansing mechanism of our oral cavity gets hampered and leads to decay,gum diseases, and bad odour.

 - Aggregating factors

 - Are you a smoker or an alcoholic?Success rates of any dental procedure are comparatively low if you have these habits with diabetes